it-application-modernization/pot-documentation/APIC-labs/Developer-Portal/ReadMe.md

 10\.
 Some Products are visible to all users without an account depending on the Product visibility setting.
 Additional options are available when you log into the Developer Portal.

-11\.<a name="step11"></a> You can log into the Developer Portal using the Admin account provided to you or the Consumer account that you created in pre-requisites.
+11\.<a name="step11"></a> You can log into the Developer Portal using the Admin account, if provided to you, or the Consumer account that you created in [API Connect Experience - Consumer Org creation](../APIC-prereq/index.md).
 As admin account you have full right to configuration and updates on Developer Portal.

 Click on **Sign in** on the Dev Portal screen in the upper right corner.

 ![alt text][pic19a]

 12\.
-The Sign-in screen will pop up and you will log in with Consumer username and password you created in the prerequisites.
+The Sign-in screen will pop up and you will log in with Consumer username and password you have created.
 Click **Sign in**.

 ![alt text][pic20a]